MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 \* Not supported on iOS devices

-## Control add-in APIs and .NET-based APIS
+## Control add-in APIs and .NET-based APIs

 Version 24 introduced barcode scanning APIs based on control add-ins​ to replace the .NET-based APIs.
 The control add-in APIs support scenarios 2 and 3 for Business Central online, which the .NET-based APIs don't support.
 You can still use the .NET-based APIs but the control add-in APIs are the recommended way to implement barcode scanning capability going forward.